-Buying & Selling a House at the Same Time in Ireland
+Buying and Selling a House at the same time

-At Carmody Moran Solicitors our experienced team is at hand to help guide you through the process of buying and selling a house at the same time in Dublin.
+At Carmody Moran Solicitors our experienced team is at hand to help guide you through the process of buying and selling a house at the same time in Blanchardstown, Dublin.

 Probate sales can be quicker and easier.
 For purchasers of a probate sale property, the property is generally empty and as such a purchase of this nature often has the advantage of being the end of ‘the chain’.